ICanBoogie/ICanBoogie/README.md

 ### Collections as arrays

-Collections of objects are always managed as arrays, whether they are records in the database, database connections, models, modules, header fields…
+Collections of objects always provide an array interface, whether they are records in the database, database connections, models, modules, header fields…

 ```php
 <?php